vineeth2003/Facial-Expression-Based-Song-Recommendation/README.md

-<h1 align="center">🎵 Facial Expression–Based Song Recommendation System</h1>
+<h1 align="center">Facial Expression–Based Song Recommendation System</h1>
 <p align="center">
-  An emotion-aware music recommendation system using Deep Learning and Computer Vision
+  Emotion-aware music recommendation using Deep Learning and Computer Vision
 </p>

 ---

-## 📌 Overview
+## Overview

-This project presents a **Facial Expression–Based Song Recommendation System** that analyzes a user's facial expression and recommends an appropriate set of songs based on the detected emotion.
+This project implements a **Facial Expression–Based Song Recommendation System** that analyzes a user's facial expression and recommends an appropriate set of songs based on the detected emotion.

-The system takes **facial images as input**, identifies the underlying emotion using a **trained deep learning model**, and maps the recognized emotion to a **curated playlist**.

-The goal of this project is to create a **personalized and emotion-aware music recommendation experience** using computer vision and deep learning techniques.
+The system takes facial images as input, identifies the underlying emotion using a trained deep learning model, and maps the recognized emotion to a curated playlist.
+The objective is to provide a **personalized and context-aware music recommendation experience** by leveraging computer vision and deep learning techniques.

 ---

-## 📂 Dataset Description (`aml_notes`)
+## Dataset Description (`aml_notes`)

-- 📸 Contains **3000+ facial expression images**
+- Contains over **3,000 facial expression images**
-- 😃 Represents **7 different emotion classes**
+- Covers **seven distinct emotion categories**
-- 🌐 Dataset sourced from **Kaggle**
+- Dataset sourced from **Kaggle**
-- 🧠 Used as the foundation for **training and validation** of the model
+- Used for training and validating the emotion classification model

 ---

-## 🧠 Model Training (`emotiondetector.ipynb`)
+## Model Training (`emotiondetector.ipynb`)

-This notebook is responsible for **training the facial expression recognition model**.
+This notebook is responsible for training the **facial expression recognition model**.

-### 🔹 Key Highlights
+### Model Details

-- Implemented a **Convolutional Neural Network (CNN)** using the **Keras Sequential API**
+- Implemented using a **Convolutional Neural Network (CNN)** with the **Keras Sequential API**
-- Architecture includes:
+- Network architecture consists of:
-  - Convolutional layers with **ReLU activation**
+  - Convolutional layers with **ReLU activation** for feature extraction
-  - **MaxPooling** layers to reduce spatial dimensions
+  - **MaxPooling layers** for spatial dimensionality reduction
-  - **Dropout** layers to prevent overfitting
+  - **Dropout layers** to mitigate overfitting
-  - **Flatten** layers to convert feature maps into vectors
+  - **Flatten layers** to transform feature maps into vectors
-  - **Dense (fully connected)** layers for classification
+  - **Dense (fully connected) layers** for final classification
-- The model classifies facial expressions into **7 emotion categories**
+- The model is trained to classify facial expressions into **seven emotion classes**
-- Trained model is saved and used for **real-time emotion prediction**
+- The trained model is saved and utilized for real-time emotion prediction

 ---

-## 🎥 Real-Time Emotion Detection & Song Recommendation
+## Real-Time Emotion Detection and Song Recommendation
 ### (`RealTimeFaceDetection3.ipynb`)

-This notebook enables **real-time emotion recognition and song recommendation**.
+This notebook enables **real-time facial expression recognition and music recommendation**.

-### 🔹 Key Features
+### Key Features

-- 📷 Uses **OpenCV (`cv2`)** for real-time face detection via webcam
+- Uses **OpenCV (`cv2`)** for real-time face detection through a webcam
-- 🧠 Facial frames are processed and passed to the trained CNN model
+- Captured facial frames are preprocessed and passed to the trained CNN model
-- 🎵 Uses a **Python dictionary** to map emotions to song playlists
+- A **Python dictionary-based mapping** is used to associate emotions with predefined song playlists
-- ⚡ Instantly recommends songs based on detected facial expression
+- Based on the detected emotion, a relevant set of songs is recommended in real time

 ---

-## 🛠️ Technologies Used
+## Technologies Used

-- 🐍 Python
+- Python
-- 🧠 TensorFlow / Keras
+- TensorFlow / Keras
-- 📷 OpenCV
+- OpenCV
-- 🤖 Convolutional Neural Networks (CNN)
+- Convolutional Neural Networks (CNN)
-- 🌐 Kaggle Dataset
+- Kaggle Dataset

 ---

 <p align="center">
-  🚀 Built to explore the intersection of emotions, AI, and music
+  Built to explore the application of artificial intelligence in emotion-aware music recommendation systems
 </p>